TUNA TUNA TUNA TUNA TUNA TUNA TUNA TUNA TUNA TUNA!!!!!

 Do not overthink this trip.
 Bring functional gear, dress warm, listen to the crew.

-The June Thunderbird trip is fast becoming one of our regular annual Southern California overnighters.
+The June Thunderbird trip is fast becoming one of our favorite regular annual Southern California overnighters.
 This is a more dynamic trip than a straight groundfish run.
 Depending on conditions, the boat may be looking for yellowtail, white seabass, bonito, calico bass, rockfish, or whatever the captain thinks gives us the best shot.

 This is where flexibility matters.
 You may need to fish live bait, dropper loop squid, cast jigs, throw surface lures, fish the bow, fish the stern, or shut up and do exactly what the captain says because he has electronics and you have vibes.